Seasonal Flu Vaccination

 People not in the above categories can have the vaccine at a cost of €25.

-HSE Info on the vaccine can be found here
+HSE Info on the flu and the vaccine can be found here

 The following are entitled to a free flu vaccine (you must have a PPS number)